Student Technology Guide

-Network access in the residence halls and on EIU wireless (eiuwifi) has been enhanced through the implementation of a product called Safe Connect.
-Safe Connect provides a more secure computing environment for you when connecting to the Eastern network.
-In order to be allowed access to the network, you will be required to keep your computer’s operating system up to date.
+Network access in the residence halls and on EIU wireless (eiuwifi) utilizes Safe Connect to provide a more secure computing environment for you when connecting to the Eastern network.
+In order to be allowed access to the network, you will be required to keep your computer's operating system up to date.
 In addition, Safe Connect will check for the existence of an approved anti-virus program that is running and properly updated.

 For complete details about Safe Connect and how to configure your computer, go to http://its.eiu.edu/safeconnect/index.php

 Technical requirements for Safe Connect

 Which computer operating systems are supported on the network?

 Windows 8, Windows 7 (Home Premium, Professional or Ultimate recommended), Windows Vista, Windows XP, MAC OS X, Linux.

 Symantec Endpoint is available for free.
 Download a copy at no charge at: http://its.eiu.edu/software.php

 McAfee and other programs for PCs and Mac are permitted.
 No anti-virus platforms are required for Linux machines.
 A detailed antivirus list can be found at http://www.eiu.edu/its/helpdesk/swdownloads.php

 What else do you need to connect to the Eastern network?